What is insomnia?

 - Chronic insomnia – generally this is experienced for several months, or sometimes years.
 This is usually because of some other cause such as a side effect of medicine or high levels of stress.

 Insomnia is more commonly experienced by adults, especially the elderly, but can occur at any age.
 A lack of sleep can negatively affect school or work performance as well as being a factor in weight gain, depression, high blood pressure, slowed reaction time, memory and concentration problems.
 Insomnia in Hertfordshire can also lower your immune system which leaves you at a higher risk of developing illnesses and chronic diseases.

 Causes of insomnia

-Insomnia can be caused by numerous factors which can be physical or psychological.
+Insomnia can be caused by something that is physical or psychological.
 Transient insomnia can be caused by a change in sleep pattern, a recent event or occurrence.
-Chronic insomnia is usually a result of long term stress or a result of external factors such as medicines or long term chronic pain.
+Chronic insomnia is usually a result of long term stress or external factors such as medicines or long term chronic pain.
 Other causes include: